Therapist Amazed at Effectiveness of Innate Rhythmic Movements

 Submitted by Angela Rue, COTA/L

-Three-year-old girl focused on painting.
+Three-year-old child painting.
 Text: 3YO Gains Self-Regulation, ADLs

 BeforeAfter